philip-hughes/third-milestone-project/README.md

 ## Features

-### Existing Features — All screens
+### Existing Features — Entry screen
-- **Home icon** - This is a font awesome icon displayed on the left of the header that links to the homepage when clicked
-- **Search bar** - An input box with placeholder text prompting users to Search Movies
-- **The Footer** - the footer section contains Follow Us text and social media links.
+- **Bootstrap grid of doctor profile cards** - Bootstrap grid layout is used here to display the doctor cards.
+The number of cards displayed per row will adjust depending on the screenwidth.
+Card size will remain the same however.

-### Existing Features — Home screen
+### Existing Features — Calendar screen
-- **In Theaters carousel** - A Slick js carousel that displays movie posters and ratings returned from the Get Now Playing API call.
+- **Doctor avatar** - An avatar displaying an image of the currently selected doctor with the doctor name
-- **Coming Soon carousel** - A Slick js carousel that displays movie posters from the Get Upcoming API call.
+- **Select doctor dropdown** - A dropdown input that displays the currently selected doctor as the first option.

-### Existing Features — Search results screen
-- **Search results** - A grid of cards displaying the movie poster, movie rating, title and release year that are returned from the Get Search Movies API call.

-### Existing Features — Movie details screen
-- **Movie info and poster** - Movie info and poster retrieved from the Get Details and Get Credits API calls.
-- **Submit rating** - A component that allows users to submit a rating for the movie by selecting a number of stars and clicking the Submit button.
-The user must choose at least 1 star.
-The confirmation message will either confirm the rating submission or inform the user that they have already rated that particular movie.
-The rating is submitted using the POST Rate Movie API call which takes the guest session id and rating value as parameters.
+- **Datepicker** - A flatpickr datepicker which is used to change the date for which appointments can be made and are displayed.
+- **Appointments table** - A table of appointment slots.
+Each hour has four slots of 15minutes.
+However, appointments are not limited to one 15minute slot.
+- **New appointment modal** - A modal that is displayed when an empty slot is clicked.
+Modal displays doctor name, date, start time, and there select dropdowns to choose the end time and patient name.
+The Add appointment is used to submit the form.
+- **Edit appointment modal** - A modal that is displayed when clicking on an existing appointment.
+Modal displays doctor name, date, start time, and there select dropdowns to choose the end time and patient name.
+The currently end time and patient name are displayed initially but can be changed.
+Changes are submitted using the Update Appointment button.
+The appointment can be removed using the Delete button.

 ## Technologies Used